 If you're searching for a product or service that is going to become part of the way you do things, you'll research who you're buying from.

-That's why it's important to provide the best service possible, if your company has bad reviews then prospects are less likely to work with you.
+That's why it's important to provide the best service possible, because if your company has bad reviews, then prospects are less likely to work with you.